 Research Program “Religions, the State and Society” of the Swiss National Science Foundation

-From 2006 to 2012, Prof. Dr. Christoph Bochinger was chair of the steering committee of the National Research Program 58 “Religions, the State and Society” of the Swiss National Science Foundation for the support of academic research
+From 2006 to 2012, Prof. Dr. Christoph Bochinger was the chair of the steering committee of the National Research Program 58 “Religions, the State and Society” of the Swiss National Science Foundation for the support of academic research.

-The Research Program scrutinized the change of the religious landscape of Switzerland in the past decades.
-In 2012, the research findings have been published.
+The Research Program scrutinized the changing religious landscape of Switzerland in the past decades.
+The research findings were published in 2012.

-As follow up program, a synthesis project has been initiated, in cooperation with Prof. Dr. Jörg Stolz, University of Lausanne, that is equally supported by the Swiss National Science Foundation.
+This collaborative project initiated in collaboration with Prof. Dr. Jörg Stolz, University of Lausanne, represents a follow up to the initial project also supported by the Swiss National Science Foundation.

 Project description: The Role of Religions for the Constitution of Values (in German)